Express yourself with words at one of these eight story clubs and events in Orlando!

 These storytellers typically gather the first Tuesday of every month at the Winter Park Library.
 It is free to attend the event, but only paid dues members of Storytellers of Central Florida can take the stage to share a 10-minute story.

 This premier annual storytelling event hosts workshops, concerts and story readings for Florida storytellers of all ages.
 People from across the U.S. come to learn and share in the art of storytelling.
 The festival also features nationally recognized keynote speakers.
-This year’s event will be held at the Lakeside Inn in Mount Dora from March 30-April 2, 2017.
-Purchase tickets and find out more information for this year’s event at www.flstory.com.
+This next event will be held at the Lakeside Inn in Mount Dora from January 23-26, 2020.

-The first Thursday of the month brings a unique writing and self-expression event to Central Florida—expressive art journaling.
+Select Saturdays mark a unique writing and self-expression event in Central Florida—expressive art journaling.
 The class is led by Laura Bohn, an artist and art therapist, at the Atlantic Center for the Arts in New Smyrna Beach.
 She guides participants through an exercise combining journaling and art to provide insight and understanding to emotions, reduce stress, and allow for relaxation.